mozilla-services/heka/docs/source/configuration.rst

     Number of messages that, if processed, will trigger them to be bulk indexed into ElasticSearch.
 Defaults to 10.
 - format (string):
-    Message serialization format, either "clean", "logstash_original"
+    Message serialization format, either "clean", "logstash_v0" or "raw", where "clean" is a more concise JSON representation of the  message and "logstash_v0" outputs in a format similar to  Logstash's original (i.e.
-    or "raw", where "clean" is a more concise JSON representation of the message and "logstash_original" outputs in a format similar to logstash.
+    "version 0") ElasticSearch schema.
 Defaults to "clean".
 - fields ([]string):
     If the format is "clean", then the 'fields' parameter can be used to specify that only specific message data should be indexed into